Enovale/KtaneManualDownloader/README.md

 The manuals are grabbed from the [Repository of Manual Pages](https://ktane.timwi.de/).

+# Prerequisites:
+If the app won't launch, make sure you've installed the [.NET Framework 4.7.2 Runtime or higher.](https://dotnet.microsoft.com/download/dotnet-framework/net472)
+Make sure not to install the developer pack unless you actually want it.

 # Usage
 To use it, simply open it up, and type/browser your game's mod folder.